Isn’t linear regression trivial?

 But it’s the probability framework that allows you to not just fit a line but also to understand the uncertainty in that fit.
 You understand that the coefficients you’ve computed aren’t “the” coefficients, only the ones that fit best for the data you happened to use.
 You understand that different data would have different random errors and would result in a different fit.
 How different?
 The probability model gives an idea of that.

-If you’d like help with linear regression, or its generalizations, please call or email to discuss your project.
+If you’d like help with linear regression, or its many generalizations, please call or email to discuss your project.